ringfungi/cloudflare-task/README.md

 Challenge details:

-*The challenge is to build a HTTP-based RESTful API for managing Customers and their Certificates.
-Be thoughtful about the fact that the system must eventually support millions of certificates.*
+"The challenge is to build a HTTP-based RESTful API for managing Customers and their Certificates.
+Be thoughtful about the fact that the system must eventually support millions of certificates.

-*A Customer:*
+A Customer:
-*1. Has a name*
+1. Has a name
-*2. Has an email address*
+2. Has an email address
-*3. Has a password*
+3. Has a password
-*4. May have zero to many Certificates*
+4. May have zero to many Certificates

-*A Certificate:*
+A Certificate:
-*1. Belongs to one and only one Customer*
+1. Belongs to one and only one Customer
-*2. Can be either active or inactive*
+2. Can be either active or inactive
-*3. Has a private key*
+3. Has a private key
-*4. Has a certificate body*
+4. Has a certificate body

-*Your solution must support:**
+Your solution must support:
-*1. Creating/Deleting Customers*
+1. Creating/Deleting Customers
-*2. Creating Certificates*
+2. Creating Certificates
-*3. Listing all of a Customer’s Active Certificates* *4.
-Activating/Deactivating Certificates.
+3. Listing all of a Customer’s Active Certificates
+4. Activating/Deactivating Certificates.
 If a certificate is either activated or de-activated, add the ability to notify an external system (via an HTTP post) about that fact.
-You could use http://httpbin.org or http://requestbin.com/ to exercise this.*
+You could use http://httpbin.org or http://requestbin.com/ to exercise this.
-*5. Persistence (data must survive computer restarts)*
+5. Persistence (data must survive computer restarts)"

 ## Testing